freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-share-your-workspace-selfie-with-free-code-camp-on-instagram/index.md

 ---
-title: How To Share Your Workspace Selfie with Free Code Camp On Instagram
+title: How to Share Your Workspace Selfie with Free Code Camp on Instagram
 ---
 FreeCodecamp is on instagram!
 Here is how to take a workspace selfie and share it with us.